Xaya Price Hits $0.16 (CHI)

-Xaya (CURRENCY:CHI) traded 1.2% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on May 31st.
-During the last week, Xaya has traded down 0% against the U.S. dollar.
-Xaya has a market cap of $7.45 million and $18,444.00 worth of Xaya was traded on exchanges in the last day.
-One Xaya coin can now be purchased for about $0.16 or 0.00000435 BTC on cryptocurrency exchanges.
+Xaya (CURRENCY:CHI) traded down 2.8% against the US dollar during the one day period ending at 21:00 PM E.T. on June 1st.
+During the last week, Xaya has traded 5.5% lower against the US dollar.
+One Xaya coin can now be bought for $0.16 or 0.00000438 BTC on major exchanges.
+Xaya has a market cap of $7.39 million and $23,956.00 worth of Xaya was traded on exchanges in the last 24 hours.

 - Wowbit (WWB) traded 16.1% higher against the dollar and now trades at $0.0339 or 0.00000091 BTC.